dlang/DIPs/DIPs/DIP1NNN-DK.md

 ### Using uninitialized memory
 This simple stack data structure shows how to safely use an array with partially uninitialized memory.
 In this case the stack data structure is using uninitialized stack memory, but the same idea applies to using uninitialized memory returned by `malloc`.
-Since destructors are still run on the entire array (also the uninitialized part), the stack has a restriction that its element type must be plain old data.
+Since destructors are still run on the entire array (also the uninitialized part), the struct has a template constraint that its element type must be plain old data.
 ```D
 private struct Stack(T, int size = 32) if (__traits(isPOD, T)) {
     private @system T[size] stack = void;